AIO-Develope/Minecraft-Text-Animator/README.md

     </div>
 </h1>

-This project is no longer active and is not usable!
+This project is no longer active and is only for really simple usage.

 Minecraft Text Animators is perfect for animate text with colorcodes for minecraft server.